Hamps Hall - Peak District

 There are 9 bedrooms at Hamps Hall, made up of 4 doubles, 4 twins, and 1 triple.
 There are also 5 bath/shower rooms, all recently renovated with plenty of hot water!

 Garden and Games Room

 There are gardens leading from the French doors in the Dining Room with a patio and plenty of tables and chairs.
 A barbeque is provided, perfect for those summer months (please bring the coals for it with you)!
 There is a private garden to enjoy and walks from Hamps Hall over the hill directly to the Manifold Valley and on to Dovedale for the more energetic!

 Hamps Hall also has a games room, with a table tennis table, and table football, great to challenge your fellow guests, or for the children to burn off some excess energy!

 Hamps Hall doesn't have a hot tub but it is possible to rent one out from a recommended supplier.
 Please note we do charge an extra £40 for any hot tub usage on site.

 You’ll find something for everyone in the stunning Peak District, no matter their age or gender!
 From stunning local walks to getting the heart pumping with paintballing, visit our ‘Activties and Ideas’ section for more information!

-For the second year running we have won the Trip Advisor Certificate of Excellence.
+For the third year running we have won the Trip Advisor Certificate of Excellence.
 We own and run all our properties so you can be rest assured that our high standards are met in each property!
 Below you can find some snippets from Trip Advisor reviews left by our guests (you can find all of these on our Trip Advisor page – we like to be transparent about feedback.
 CLick on the reviews section to read more.